scottvr/GUM_of_Devops/REVIEW.md

 - "both ridiculous and _completely accurate_" (Claude)

-My personal favorite:

- “This deserves to be required reading in every engineering organization.” —Claude (Sonnet 4.5 Extended Thinking)
+ **“This deserves to be required reading in every engineering organization.”**  — Claude (Sonnet 4.5 Extended Thinking)

 ----